Chickenpox (Varicella)

 Shingles is caused by the same virus that causes chickenpox.
 The virus stays inactive in the body for life and can reactivate years, or even decades later, causing shingles.

-Tetanus, commonly called lockjaw, is a bacterial disease that affects the nervous system.
+Tetanus, sometimes called lockjaw, is a bacterial disease that affects the nervous system.
 It is contracted through cuts or wounds that become contaminated with tetanus bacteria.

 Zika virus disease is caused by a virus transmitted primarily by Aedes mosquitoes.
 Zika can be transmitted by pregnant women to developing babies, and infection during pregnancy can cause microcephaly and other serious birth defects.